Approved: July 2009 (technician applicants)

 This policy defines who the Registration Committee has determined may be an approved preceptor for the College’s Structured Practical Training (SPT) Program.

-Structured Practical Training (SPT) preceptors must be an experienced practitioner, good role model, and objective evaluator, and have met the training requirements.
+A pharmacy technician or pharmacist who is an experienced practitioner, good role model, and objective evaluator, and has met the training requirements will qualify to be a SPT preceptor.

 The proposed SPT preceptor must have been registered and practicing in a similar scope of practice in a Canadian jurisdiction for at least one year.